petershin/liferay-learn/docs/dxp/latest/en/using-search/getting-started/searching-for-content.md

 When searching non-analyzed fields (e.g., keyword fields), a quoted search phrase and the field value must match exactly.

 In a regular Liferay search, both analyzed and non-analyzed fields are present in index documents.
-The non-analyzed fields produce results only if their content matches exactly to the quoted search phrase, while the analyzed fields produce results as long as their tokens match the quoted search phrase's tokens and they appear in the same relative positions.
+The non-analyzed fields produce results only if their content matches the quoted search phrase exactly, while the analyzed fields produce results as long as their tokens match the quoted search phrase's tokens and they appear in the same relative positions.

 ### Prefix Searching